skyportal/skyportal/doc/usage.md

 ## Code formatting / linters

 To set up `pre-commit` for automatically reformatting Python and JavaScript changes, run `pip install pre-commit && pre-commit install`.

+`pre-commit` is run each time a new change is committed.
+If an error can be fixed automatically (such as a spacing issue), the tool does that automatically, and you can re-attempt the commit.
+Otherwise, you may have to make the change manually.